Drugs preferably avoided by Brugada syndrome patients

 DiDiego 2002

-Recommendation: Class I: convincing evidence/opinion; Class IIa: evidence/opinion less clear; Class IIb: conflicting evidence/opinion; Class III: very little evidence..
+Recommendation class: Class I: convincing evidence/opinion; Class IIa: evidence/opinion less clear; Class IIb: conflicting evidence/opinion; Class III: very little evidence.

 Disclaimer and Waiver